-- All in One SEO – A tool that optimises your website for search engines like Google and Bing to find you
+- All in One SEO – A tool that optimizes your website for search engines like Google and Bing to find you.

 - WP Super Cache – If you go with Siteground Hosting, you don’t need a separate cache plug-in as they have their own plug-in for that.
 A caching plug-in speeds up access to your website when people visit.